Lab Notes is our series of online engagement events where you can find out about the life-changing dementia research taking place across the UK.

 What time: 11-12pm BST

 Where: Online (Zoom webinar)

-The event will take place on Zoom, and is free to attend.
+The event will take place online on Zoom, and it is free to attend.
 It is open to everyone, and no previous knowledge of dementia or research is required.

 Past Lab Notes events